Sreehari23y04/Better-Discord-Plugin/README.md

 Then Add the customize plugin in required folder location.

-Atlast click the enable button you see the Modal.
+Atlast click the enable button you can see the Modal.